-International student advisors issue immigration documents, provide personalized advising on student visa rules and benefits, and processes requests to facilitate international travel, employment authorization, and other activities that are subject to student visa regulations.
+International student advisors issue immigration documents, provide personalized advising on student visa rules and benefits, and process requests to facilitate international travel, employment authorization, and other activities subject to student visa regulations.
 ISSS also monitors student and university immigration compliance.
 For example, in accordance with immigration regulations, an international student who seeks to be enrolled for fewer than twelve hours as an undergraduate or fewer than nine hours as a graduate student is referred to ISSS.
-Withdrawal petitions for international students are referred to ISSS before final action is taken by the appropriate academic dean's office.
+Withdrawal petitions for international students are referred to ISSS before the appropriate academic dean's office takes final action.